 This attack is not new or particularly complicated, but mobile providers don’t do anything to stop it.
 It’s up to users to protect their accounts.

 We want to trust our mobile providers, but even after these incidents were widely reported, neither AT&T nor T-Mobile implemented any new security measures.
-However, there are some things you can do to protect both your SIM card and online accounts.
+However, there are some things you can do to protect both your SIM card and online accounts from potential cyber attacks.